 AND, you can each be authorized users on each other’s cards, which I recommend for the perks and additional bonus points.

-I LOVE Chase Sapphire Preferred, because it has a reasonable annual fee of $95 (compared to Reserve’s $450 annual fee, though that can be a good deal if you travel a lot!), which is WAIVED the first year, earns DOUBLE points on dining and travel and points can be transfered INSTANTLY to Southwest (and other airlines and hotel groups) at a 1:1 ratio.
+I LOVE Chase Sapphire Preferred, because it has a reasonable annual fee of $95 (compared to Reserve’s $450 annual fee, though that can be a good deal if you travel a lot!), earns DOUBLE points on dining and travel, and points can be transfered INSTANTLY to Southwest (and other airlines and hotel groups) at a 1:1 ratio.

 Folks, this card is a no brainer!
 If you want to travel free, YOU NEED IT!

-You can instead opt for Chase Sapphire Reserve, which has a higher annual fee of $450 (not waived the first year), but if you are a frequent traveler, its benefits will offset most of this cost.
+You can instead opt for Chase Sapphire Reserve, which has a higher annual fee of $450, but if you are a frequent traveler, its benefits will offset most of this cost.
 I recommend it for more advanced travel hackers.

 Be sure to read my posts below on each card to see which one is right for you.
 Generally, Preferred is better for those just ramping up their free travel.